awsdocs/amazon-route53-docs/doc_source/domain-configure-dnssec.md

 **Key type**
 Choose whether you want to upload a key\-signing key \(KSK\) or a zone\-signing key \(ZSK\)\.
 **Algorithm**
-Choose the algorithm that you used to sign the resource record sets for the hosted zone\.
+Choose the algorithm that you used to sign the records for the hosted zone\.
 **Public key**
 Specify the public key from the asymmetric key pair that you used to configure DNSSEC with your DNS service provider\.

 1. Choose **Add**\.
 **Note**
 You can only add one public key at a time\.
-If you need to add more keys, wait until you receive a confirmation email from Amazon Route 53\.
+If you need to add more keys, wait until you receive a confirmation email from Route 53\.

-1. When Amazon Route 53 receives a response from the registry, we send an email to the registrant contact for the domain\.
+1. When Route 53 receives a response from the registry, we send an email to the registrant contact for the domain\.
 The email either confirms that the public key has been added to the domain at the registry or explains why the key couldn't be added\.

 ## Deleting Public Keys for a Domain<a name="domain-configure-dnssec-deleting-keys"></a>